-We are a nearly 70-year community tradition providing overnight EMS coverage 365 days a year.
+We are a 70-year community tradition providing overnight EMS coverage 365 days a year.
 Meet the people that make that possible.

 We are looking for local heroes.
 Could you be one?
 Join and learn how to save a life.
 Training is provided free of charge.

 Do you want to go on emergency medical calls and learn to operate an ambulance?

 Do you want to obtain your EMT certification, provide patient care, and learn to run emergency calls?

 Are you a high-school student looking to help your community and learn more about healthcare systems?

 Angel is a 25-year-old Watchung resident and current Captain of the Squad, who joined in 2016.